bartholomaeuss/duplicati-duplicati-prod-image/README.md

 3. Rebuild the image from the repository root.
 4. Launch `duplicati:shipit` with host networking and the configured persistent volumes.

+### Compose helpers are dev-only

+The `Dockerfile` is the only artifact intended for production builds or registries.
+Any Compose files (`docker-compose.yml`, `docker-compose.dev.yml`, `docker-compose.debug.yml`, etc.) exist solely to simplify local testing, debugging, or lab validation.
+Feel free to tweak or discard those helper files without affecting the production image—the Dockerfile remains the source of truth for real deployments.

 ### Manual Docker workflow

 Prefer to run Docker commands yourself?
 From the repo root: